SeldonIO/seldonio.github.com/runtime-prediction.md

 A runtime scorer for Vowpal Wabbit classification models.
 At present only a subset of VW models are handled, specifically the model needs to be:

  * Saved as a readable model
- * Can be only a binary classification model or "one-against-all".
-The only value of the "options:" line in the readable model can be an "--oaa" option.
+ * Can be only a binary classification model or "one-against-all", i.e., the only value of the "options:" line in the readable model can be an "--oaa" option.
  * Does not use quadratic, cubic, ngram or other feature extensions of vw

 If these requirements are too restrive one can use an external prediction server accessed over the micro-services REST API and utilize a vw server running as a daemon as described in [pluggable prediction algorithms](pluggable-prediction-algorithms.html#prediction-python-vw).